AleksandraPestka/Weather_forecasting/README.md

 ## Setup
 In order to get insight into project results open **ARIMA.ipynb** file in one's browser.
 However if one wants to execute the whole code step by step, the Jupyter Notebooks is required to be installed on one's computer.

-There are some advices, which can be helful to setup your local environement.The easiest way for a beginner to get started with Jupyter Notebooks is by installing Anaconda.
+There are some advices, which can be helful to setup your local environement.
+The easiest way to get started with Jupyter Notebooks is by installing Anaconda.

 1. To get Anaconda, simply download the latest version of Anaconda for Python 3 using [this website](https://www.anaconda.com/) .
 Install Anaconda by following the instructions on the download page and/or in the executable.